Henning Solberg: Stobart Ford (2007–2011)

 Solberg at the 2008 Rallye Deutschland.

 For 2007, Solberg was given a full-time drive with the Stobart VK M-Sport Ford Rally Team.
 He achieved his second podium finish in the World Rally Championship by driving his Ford Focus RS WRC 06 to third place at his home event, the 2007 Rally Norway, when the rally was part of the WRC calendar for the first time.
 He later took his career third podium finish at the 2007 Rally Japan, and finished sixth in the drivers' championship, ahead of Subaru's Chris Atkinson and his young team-mate Jari-Matti Latvala.

 Solberg retained his place at the Stobart team for the 2008 season.
 In Sweden he was on course for a podium finish before a puncture and a crash on the second day put him out of the points.
 For México Solberg was nominated to score points for the Munchi's team.
 He achieved a fifth-place finish despite suffering two punctures.
 In the series' first-ever Jordan Rally, he recorded his best result of the season by finishing fourth.
 After five more points-scoring finishes were followed by five rallies with no points, Solberg finished eighth overall in the drivers' standings.
 At the 2008 Mountain Rally Norway, the first round in the 2008 Norwegian Rally Championship, Henning took first in his class driving a Ford Fiesta ST N3.

 Solberg driving a Ford Focus RS WRC 08 at the 2009 Rally GB.

 In 2009, Solberg had his career-best start to the season.
 He drove his Focus RS WRC 08 to fourth place both in the season-opening Rally Ireland and the following Rally Norway.
 After a road accident ended his chances in Cyprus, he finished fifth in Portugal and took his career fourth podium place in Argentina, behind the Citroën duo Sébastien Loeb and Dani Sordo.
 He achieved another podium in Poland.

-In 2010 Solberg was driving Ford Focus RS WRC 08 at first 6 events but at 2010 Rally Bulgaria he drove a Ford Fiesta S2000.
+In 2010, Solberg was driving Ford Focus RS WRC 08 at first 6 events but at 2010 Rally Bulgaria he drove a Ford Fiesta S2000.
 At 2010 Rally Finland, 2010 Rallye Deutschland and 2010 Rally Japan he drove Ford Focus RS WRC 08 again.
 At last two rallies he drove Ford Fiesta S2000.
-His co-driver is Ilka Minor, but during her injury was his co-driver Stéphane Prévot.
+His co-driver is Ilka Minor, but during her injury his co-driver was Stéphane Prévot.
 Every time Solberg participated in WRC with a S2000 car he scored points and beat a few WRC drivers.